Amalaltlb/London-Bikes-Dashboard/README.md

 ---

-## 👥 Target Users

-* **City Planners & Transport Authorities**: Understand demand and plan infrastructure
-* **Bike-Sharing Providers**: Optimize bike availability and service based on usage trends
-* **Researchers & Enthusiasts**: Analyze weather effects and cycling patterns for insights

----

 ## 🗂 How to Use

 1. Open `london_bikes_final.xlsx` to review the cleaned dataset
 2. Load `London Bikes Dashboard.twb` in Tableau Desktop
 3. Use filters to explore bike usage by time and weather conditions

----

-## ✅ Conclusion

-This project demonstrates the ability to create an insightful Tableau dashboard that visualizes bike usage trends and their relationship to weather conditions.
-It empowers stakeholders to make informed decisions about urban cycling infrastructure, service improvements, and user behavior analysis.